ioer-dresden/carto-lab-docker/docs/jupytergis.md

 ![The Carto-Lab Docker RDM Workflow](images/jupytergis_button.webp)

 !!! tip
     Read the [Getting Started with JupyterGIS](https://jupytergis.readthedocs.io/en/latest/user_guide/tutorials/01-intro/) if you want to know how to use this package.
-JupytwerGIS also features [Real Time Collaboration](https://jupytergis.readthedocs.io/en/latest/user_guide/tutorials/02-collaboration/index.html), so you can share your session with colleagues to co-edit GIS projects.
+JupyterGIS also features [Real Time Collaboration](https://jupytergis.readthedocs.io/en/latest/user_guide/tutorials/02-collaboration/index.html), so you can share your session with colleagues to co-edit GIS projects.

     <video
     class="content bg"